-- Combine brown sugar and butter in a bowl.
-Stir together and then pour into the round cake pan.
-Spread out evenly with a rubber spatula.
-Place banana slices directly on top of the butter and sugar mixture.
+- Combine the brown sugar and butter in a bowl.
+Stir it together and then pour it into the round cake pan.
+Spread it out evenly with a rubber spatula.
+Place the banana slices directly on top of the butter and sugar mixture.

-- In a separate mixing bowl combine flour, baking soda, baking powder, pinch of salt, and ground cinnamon.
+- In a separate mixing bowl, combine the flour, baking soda, baking powder, a pinch of salt, and ground cinnamon.
 Whisk to combine.

-- In another separate mixing bowl add brown sugar, sugar, mashed banana, buttermilk, vanilla extract, oil, and eggs.
+- In another separate mixing bowl, add the brown sugar, white sugar, mashed banana, buttermilk, vanilla extract, oil, and eggs.
 Use a hand mixer to beat and combine.

-- Add ½ of the dry ingredients to the wet ingredients and use a spoon to start incorporating.
+- Add half of the dry ingredients to the wet ingredients and use a spoon to start incorporating.
 Add the remaining dry ingredients and completely incorporate until no white streaks of flour remain.
-Don't over-mix the batter or your cake will be tough and rubbery.
+Don't overmix the batter or your cake will be tough and rubbery.

-- Pour batter over the top of the sliced bananas.
-Spread evenly in the pan.
+- Pour the batter over the top of the sliced bananas.
+Spread it evenly in the pan.

-- Place in the oven and bake for 45 minutes.
+- Place the cake in the oven and bake for 45 minutes.
 Check with a toothpick to make sure the cake is done in the middle and the toothpick is clean when checked.
-Cook for an additional 3 minutes, or until the toothpick comes clean.
+If needed, cook for an additional 3 minutes, or until the toothpick comes clean.

-- Let cool in the pan for 5-7 minutes.
+- Let cool in the pan for 5 to 7 minutes.
 Place a large serving dish on the top of the pan and flip the cake over so that the bananas are on the top of the cake on the serving plate.